Two words that stopped a support ticket flood

 Jobs to be done

-• Give me a reason to place my trust in Malwarebytes
+- Give me a reason to trust Malwarebytes

 Psychological profile

-• Tesler’s Law: Did we oversimplify the installation process by reducing the choice to “Home” and “Business?”
-Is more explanation required?
+- Tesler's Law: Did we oversimplify by reducing the choice to two vague labels?

 Ideation and design

-I also asked to change the images since, I believed, nobody uses tower-style desktop computers anymore and any implicit meaning is lost on the user.
+I also recommended changing the images, tower-style desktop computers no longer reflect how most people work, and any implicit meaning was lost on the user.

 Further iteration